PaulLundgren/SeniorProject2021/README.md

 The previous work that this project is based on: https://github.com/GatorSense/PlantRootSeg

-Where the original files for the training and evaluation code had come from: https://github.com/milesial/Pytorch-UNet
+Where the original files for the training, evaluation, and ultiltiy code came from: https://github.com/milesial/Pytorch-UNet